gmateesc/Lambda_function_for_Kinesis_data_source/README.md

      aws kinesis describe-stream --stream-name lambda-stream

-   You shoild get the following output:
+   You should get the following output:

    {
      "StreamDescription": {